tralf-strues/potter-tongue-x86/README.md

 colloportus
 ```

-## Potter Tongue grammar :pencil:
+### New Potter Tongue grammar :pencil:
-Finally, the grammar is ready and I can begin incorporating aforementioned features into the compiler.
+The new and polished version of the language's grammar now looks like this:
 ```
 ================================================================================
          Symbols meanings (used for making the grammar look easier):